ballerina-platform/module-ballerinax-googleapis.gmail/src/gmail/tests/README.md

 valid Access Token vise versa.*

 * Go through the following steps to obtain client id, client secret, refresh token and access token for Gmail API.
-    *   Go to Google APIs console to create a project and create an app for the project to connect with Gmail API.
+    *   Go to [Google API Console](https://console.developers.google.com) to create a project and an app for the project to connect with Gmail API.

-    *   Configure the OAuth consent screen under Credentials and give a product name to shown to users.
+    *   Configure the OAuth consent screen under **Credentials** and give a product name to shown to users.

-    *   Create OAuth client ID credentials by selecting an application type and giving a name and a redirect URI.
+    *   Create OAuth Client ID credentials by selecting an application type and giving a name and a redirect URI.

-        *Give the redirect URI as (https://developers.google.com/oauthplayground), if you are using OAuth2 playground to receive the authorization code and obtain access token and refresh token.*
+    *Give the redirect URI as (https://developers.google.com/oauthplayground), if you are using [OAuth 2.0 Playground](https://developers.google.com/oauthplayground) to receive the authorization code and obtain access token and refresh token.*

-    *   Visit OAuth 2.0 Playground and select the required Gmail API scopes.
+    *   Visit [OAuth 2.0 Playground](https://developers.google.com/oauthplayground) and select the required Gmail API scopes.

     *   Give previously obtained client id and client secret and obtain the refresh token and access token.